AssetFetch/spec/spec.md

 | `message` | string | no | An arbitrary message to attach to this response. |

 The `response_id` field is designed to aid with logging and troubleshooting, should the need arise.
-The provider MAY set this field, in which case they SHOULD keep a log of the responses and their ids.
+The provider MAY set this field, in which case they SHOULD keep a log of the responses and their ids, especially in the case of an error.

 If a request fails, the provider SHOULD use the `message` field to communicate more details for troubleshooting.

 Clients SHOULD display the `response_id` and `message` fields to the user if a query was unsuccessful, as indicated by the HTTP status code.

 ### The `data` field
-Some provider responses have a `data` field at some place in their structure requirements.
+Nearly all provider endpoint responses have a `data` field at some place in their structure requirements.
 This data field contains most of the relevant information for any resource and always has the same general structure which is explained in more detail in the [Datablocks section](#datablocks).

 | Field | Format | Required | Description |